fustyles/fuClaw/README.md

 Copyright (c) 2026 ChungYi Fu (fustyles)

-fuClaw is released under a **Dual License** model:

 - 🆓 **Free for personal, educational, and non-commercial use** You may use, copy, modify, and distribute this project for personal projects, research, teaching, and non-commercial purposes at no cost, provided that this copyright notice is retained.

-- 💼 **Commercial use requires a separate license**
-  Any use of this project (in whole or in part) in a commercial product, paid service, or for-profit deployment requires a separate commercial license agreement.
-Please contact the author to discuss terms.

 <br><br>